"Comic-Book Vampire Immortality Minus God"

 All in all, therefore, BREAKING DAWN – PART 2 has some good things in it.
 So, it’s not overly abhorrent.
 Even so, it has enough problems to drive away discerning and media-wise viewers.
 Consequently, MOVIEGUIDE® recommends that families take this review and show their children and grandchildren why they probably should avoid THE TWILIGHT SAGA and its dangerous mixture of good and bad philosophy, theology, metaphysics, psychology, and morality.
 The bad elements of BREAKING DAWN – PART 2 are highly problematic.
 Also, the decapitations of vampires and scary parts are too much for most young teenagers and any pre-adolescent children.
 Extreme caution is advised.

+THE TWILIGHT SAGA movies come to a close with BREAKING DAWN – PART 2.
+In PART 2, Bella’s newborn half-human, half-vampire daughter starts to grow rapidly.
+Bella tests her new vampire powers and strength while enjoying her marriage to Edward, a vampire who only drinks animal blood.
+Their lives are in danger when an elite group of evil vampires learns about their daughter.
+The leader, Aro, is bent on killing the daughter, whom he considers an abomination.
+He also plans on executing Bella and Edward for bringing her into the world.
+The new family needs help from powerful friends (including Jacob the werewolf) to survive.
 Though photographed beautifully, the first two-thirds of BREAKING DAWN – PART 2 are slow, clunky and episodic.
 It’s also a little corny in some places.
 However, the climactic confrontation between the good vampires and the bad vampires is pretty tense and exciting.
 There are also several nice twists.
 Even so, BREAKING DAWN – PART 2 is a mishmash of occult legends, superhero antics, romantic fluff, allusions to Mormon theology, and a violent plot about achieving immortality without God and Jesus Christ.